sharat87/sharats.me/content/posts/2020-02-16_automating-the-vim-workplace-2.md

 ---
-title: Automating the Vim workplace -- Chapter II
+title: Automating the Vim workplace -- Chapter Ⅱ
 tags: [vim, productivity]
 description: >
     More ideas and inspiration for identifying repeated actions in your Vim workflow and automate